WinterAxis/ESV-MD-Bible/The_Bible_esv/3_Leviticus/Lev_25.md

 And if he is not redeemed by these means, then he and his children with him shall be released in the year of jubilee.

 ###### 55
 For it is to me that the people of Israel are servants.
-They are my servants whom I brought out of the land of Egypt: I am the LORD your God. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+They are my servants whom I brought out of the land of Egypt: I am the LORD your God.

 ***